Relic-Forge/TypingTrainer/README.md

 - Home screen with available training blocks, a recommended block, top status bar, and bottom navigation.
-- Focus Points and Statistics placeholder screens.
+- Focus Points and Statistics info screens.
-- Results screen with a single `Back to Home` action.
+- Results screen with a detailed breakdown.
 - Settings screen opened from the gear button.

 ## Settings